-The VCDS Infection Prevention and Control Policy (IPAC) concerning COVID 19 - Novel Coronavirus and infections generally such as MRSA and Shingles is intended to be followed at all times by VCDS members when transporting patients to care.
+The VCDS Infection Prevention and Control Policy (IPAC) concerning COVID 19 - Novel Coronavirus and other communicable infections generally such as H1N1, MRSA and Shingles is intended to be followed at all times by VCDS members when transporting patients to care.

-The policy follows the VC Centre for Disease Control directives applicable to the work of VCDS and is designed to mitigate the risk of infection in order to best protect the safety of patients and VCDS members.
+The policy follows the BC Centre for Disease Control directives applicable to the work of VCDS and is intended to protect the safety of patients and VCDS members.

 VCDS Dispatchers will:

-4. Inform the patient that if they must have assistance then only one person may accompany them during transportation and that person must arrive to the transport vehicle with a mask and will be issued a non-medical disposable mask as well.
-An accompanying person must be pre-qualified by the health facility as an essential person otherwise they will not be admitted to the facility and they cannot wait with the VCDS driver.
+- Inform the patient that if they require assistance only one person may accompany them during transportation and that person is also asked to wear a mask for the duration of the trip.
+An accompanying person must be pre-qualified by the health facility as an essential person.
+If not, they will not be admitted to the facility and cannot wait with the VCDS driver.

 VCDS Drivers will:

-2. Concurrently the driver will self-assess their own health consistent with the VCDS Health Screening Questionnaire and advise the Dispatcher if they have any symptoms and will not drive.
+- Concurrently the driver will self-assess their own health consistent with the VCDS Health Screen Questionnaire and only advise the Dispatcher if they have any symptoms and will not drive.

-- Remind the patient that they must arrive for transportation wearing a mask but that they and should an essential person be accompanying them, they will also be required to wear a mask.
-Patients and passengers are to be given a non-medical disposable mask for transportation to the facility.
+- Remind the patient that they must arrive for transportation wearing a mask and should an essential person be accompanying them, they will also be required to wear a mask.
+Patients and passengers are to be given a non-medical disposable mask for transportation to the facility if necessary.

-b.
-Ensuring their vehicle sanitation is maintained by wiping down vehicle hard surfaces and seats with VCDS provided disinfectant wipes (spray aerosols are not recommended as they may distribute particles) prior to and following patient transport.
+- Ensure vehicle sanitation is maintained by wiping down vehicle hard surfaces and seats with disinfectant solutions/wipes (spray aerosols are not recommended as they may distribute particles) prior to and following each patient transport.

 Patient falls ill in the vehicle:

-1. In the rare event that the patient is ill in the vehicle the following cleaning steps are necessary:
+- In the rare event that the patient is ill in the vehicle the following recommendations are suggested:

-a.
-Wear gloves, a mask and eye protection and clean up as soon as possible with soapy water (e.g. Dish detergent).
+- Wear gloves, a mask and eye protection and clean up as soon as possible with soapy water (e.g. dish detergent).
 Rinse and dry with paper towels.

-2. The VCDS will pay for professional cleaning of the vehicle's interior if the patient is ill.
+- The VCDS will pay for professional cleaning of the vehicle interior if the patient is ill.
 The driver may claim the expense on their monthly driver expense claim.

-• Get an annual flu vaccine (flu season is typically October to April)
+- Get an annual flu vaccine (Flu season is typically October-April).